 Invest in a reliable NCLEX course

 If you’re planning to purchase an online course, make sure to choose the most reliable one that also fits your learning needs.
-There are a lot of options out there (see NCLEX prep review courses).
+There are a lot of options out there.
 To avoid getting overwhelmed with the course options, refer to student reviews because they have honest testimonies.

 Choose a comprehensive NCLEX review book

 Similar to an online course, a review book for the NCLEX should also be reliable enough to use, especially when you’re studying on your own.
 Choose an NCLEX prep book with detailed explanations and rationales and tons of high-quality practice exams.

 Use a mobile app

 If you want to utilize your idle time but you’re not yet in a conducive place to study, it helps when you have a mobile app like the NCLEX Mastery (6) and HESI NCLEX-RN Exam Prep (7).
 Most mobile apps dedicated to NCLEX prep have flashcards that you can easily view even if you’re out and about.
 They also help you squeeze in a quick review a few days prior to your NCLEX exam.

 Don’t forget to review the drugs and medications section

 I am saying this because the drugs and medication section forms a large part of the NCLEX examination.
 Fill up your learning gaps in this section by using supplemental study materials like the Kaplan NCLEX Drug Guide (8) and the Epocrates mobile app (9).